lorenzofezza00/fod/README.md

 # Faulty Output Dataset

 **Faulty Output Dataset (FOD)** is a custom dataset, developed to evaluate fault detection metrics.
 The dataset is created by injecting permanent faults in the synaptic weights of the [Fast-SCNN](https://github.com/Tramac/Fast-SCNN-pytorch) network and processing images taken from the [Cityscapes](https://www.cityscapes-dataset.com/) validation partition, made of 500 labelled images.
-Faults are generated through Statistical Fault Injection (texttt{error} = 2%, confidence = 99%), selecting 8,439 faults at specific weights in the Fast-SCNN model, flipping the most significant bit in a randomly selected synaptic weight, thus significantly altering the parameter values due to the FP32 representation.
+Faults are generated through Statistical Fault Injection (error = 2%, confidence = 99%), selecting 8,439 faults at specific weights in the Fast-SCNN model, flipping the most significant bit in a randomly selected synaptic weight, thus significantly altering the parameter values due to the FP32 representation.
 From the 8439 × 500 faulty outputs, a total of random 68,001 image-fault pairs were selected.

 ## Dataset Examples